List of awards and nominations received by Sunidhi Chauhan: BIG Star Entertainment Awards

 The BIG Star Entertainment Awards are presented annually by Reliance Broadcast Network Limited in association with Star India to honour personalities from the field of entertainment across movies, music, television, sports, theater and dance.
 Chauhan has received an award from six nominations.

 Bhaskar Bollywood Awards

 The Bhaskar Bollywood Awards are presented by Dainik Bhaskar for excellence in the Hindi film industry.
 Chauhan has received one nomination.

 Filmfare Awards

 The Filmfare Awards are one of the oldest and most prestigious Hindi film awards.
 They are presented annually by The Times Group for excellence of cinematic achievements.
 Chauhan received two awards from seventeen nominations.

 Other than awards for Best Female Playback Singer, Chauhan received the Filmfare RD Burman Award for New Music Talent in 2001.

 Filmfare Awards South

 The Filmfare Awards South are presented by Filmfare Awards for the Tamil Telugu Kannada and Malayalam film industries.
 The awards were inaugurated in 1956 and include categories decided by an industry jury.
-These are considered to be the oscars of south India. she was nominated for two Telugu films oye and yeto vellipoindhi manasu along with a Kannada film haage summane.
+These are considered to be the oscars of south India. she was nominated twice each for telugu and Kannada films, winning one for the latter.